-From a question in 1950 to the tools you use every day — told in four chapters.
+From a single question in 1950 to the tools you use every day — told in reverse.

 In 1950, Turing published Computing Machinery and Intelligence and proposed something radical: what if machines could think?